07947613070

 Just before their ceremony, this portrait of the couple shows the disproportionate fireplace in the narrow Paddington Room.

-Holds 7 seated guests (5 on pouffes) and 8 standing guests.
-Similar to The Marylebone Room with dark panelling, a magnificent matching carved wooden fireplace and a modern chandelier.
+Old Marylebone Town Hall's Paddington Room holds 8 seated guests.
+It is similar to The Marylebone Room, with dark panelling, a magnificent, matching carved wooden fireplace, and a modern chandelier.

 The Pimlico Room: